-Deluge: Tropical Storm Irene, Vermont’s Flash Floods, and How One Small State Saved Itself is her first book.
-Her writing has also been published in Skiing, SKI, Ski Racing, Ski Press, MSNBC.com, and Vermont Life, as well as the Boston Globe, Rutland Herald, and Burlington Free Press.
-For her work in ski writing, she is a four-time winner of the Harold Hirsch Award for best feature writing, presented annually by the North American Snowsports Journalists Association.
+She is a senior contributor for TeamUSA.org and has covered five Olympic Games.
+She has also contributed to Ski Racing, Skiing, SKI, SNOW, Ski Press, MSNBC.com, and Vermont Life, as well as the Boston Globe, Rutland Herald, and Burlington Free Press.
+For her work in ski writing, she is a four-time winner of the Harold Hirsch S. Award for best feature writing, presented annually by NASJA.